-Bahrain Jails Two Pro-Democracy Activists, Revokes their Citizenship
+Bahrain Jails Two Pro-Democracy Activists, Revokes Their Citizenship

 On Saturday, Bahrain's Supreme Court of Appeal found the defendants guilty of “training in the use of weapons and munitions, in addition to the possession of a firearm without the authorization of the Ministry of Interior for terrorist purposes."
 Bahraini pro-democracy activists have dismissed the charges saying they are trumped-up.

-The Manama regime has stepped up crackdown on political dissent in the wake of US President Donald Trump's meeting with Bahraini Ruler King Hamad bin Isa Al Khalifah during a summit in the Saudi capital city Riyadh in late May.
+The west-backed Bahraini regime has stepped up crackdown on political dissent in the wake of US President Donald Trump's meeting with Bahraini Ruler King Hamad bin Isa Al Khalifah during a summit in the Saudi capital city Riyadh in late May.

 On Monday, a High Military Court in Bahrain issued a verdict in a high profile case of 18 pro-democracy activists, with six sentenced to death.